 How big is a full-grown Mastiff?

 When it comes to height, the male Mastiffs go from 29 to 31 inches, and can have a weight of up to 190 pounds!
-Told you they were heavy, didn’t we!
+We told you they were heavy, didn’t we!

 The females are slightly smaller and lighter, but still huge.
 Their weight goes up to 175 pounds, while the height can reach up to 28 inches max.